VolkovLabs/volkovlabs.io/docs/volkovlabs-image-panel/datasources.md

 # Data Sources

 The Base64 Image/Video/Audio/PDF visualization panel takes data from the connected data source.
-You can use any suitable data source that can retrieve the data in the Base64 format.
+You can use any suitable data source to retrieve the data in the Base64 format.
 The quickest option to start is to use the Static data source.
 PostgreSQL is a great option as well.

 ## Static Data Source